 How to Get Rid of Waxing Bumps

-So now that we looked at a few ways to prevent these bumps, we should also go over some methods to treat them.
-Even though you may follow all the tips above, there are still chances of these waxing bumps to develop, as your skin may be extra sensitive or need special attention.
-Everyone’s case is different and everyone’s skin handles the stress of waxing differently.
-So, here are a few simple steps you can follow to soothe your irritated skin and reduce any bumps that may have emerged after waxing.
+Now that we have looked at a few ways to prevent these bumps, we should also review some treatment methods.
+Even though you may follow all the tips above, these waxing bumps are still likely to develop, as your skin may be extra sensitive or need special attention.
+Everyone’s case is different, and everyone’s skin handles the stress of waxing differently.
+So, here are a few simple steps to soothe irritated skin and reduce any bumps that may have emerged after waxing.

-Do not scrub afterwards.
-Use a clean damp cloth (warm ones work better) to wipe the freshly waxed area in order to remove any wax remnants.
+Use a clean, damp cloth (warm ones work better) to wipe the freshly waxed area to remove any wax remnants.
 Alternatively, rub some coconut oil to help dissolve the wax and simultaneously soothe your inflamed skin.
-Be sure not to use any harsh soaps or scrubs on these areas, as they will only aggravate the bumps further.
+Be sure not to use harsh soaps or scrubs on these areas, as they further aggravate the bumps.

-Use an astringent.
-Using a cooling astringent on the waxed areas will help relieve the inflammation and also close the pores that have opened up during the process of hair removal.
-Simply dab a cotton ball with some astringent and pat it lightly on the affected area for instant relief.
+Using a cooling astringent on the waxed areas will help relieve the inflammation and close the pores that have opened up during the hair removal process.
+Dab a cotton ball with some astringent and pat it lightly on the affected area for instant relief.

-Topical Applications.
-Topical creams like a low strength steroid hydrocortisone cream can help soothe skin irritation and provide immediate relief.
+Topical creams like a low-strength steroid hydrocortisone cream can help soothe skin irritation and provide immediate relief.
 Apply this cream generously over the bumps twice a day, or more if the packaged instructions indicate to.
-This helps alleviate any irritation or itching sensation on the skin, due to the steroid’s anti-inflammatory properties.
+Due to the steroid’s anti-inflammatory properties, this helps alleviate any irritation or itching sensation on the skin.

-Ice Pack.
-An ice pack is another very simple remedy to get rid of these bumps.
-Take a few ice cubes and wrap them in a clean washcloth to make an ice pack.
+An ice pack is another simple remedy to eliminate these bumps.
+To make an ice pack, please wrap a few ice cubes in a clean washcloth.
 Alternatively, use a bag of frozen vegetables.
-You can place this on the affected area every two hours for 15-20 minutes.
+Place this on the affected area every two hours for 15-20 minutes.
 The cooling effect from the ice will soothe the inflamed area and reduce the irritation and redness.

 Some More Things to Keep in Mind